 Weather data is collected, such as temperature and rainfall, and recorded.
 Students can make predictions about the temperature at night, or in other seasons of the year.
-A stick is placed in the ground at the start of the walk and students are asked to place a rock to predict where they think the shadow will be when they return.

 Environmental games are fun, sensory based activities that students can play at the end of the day.
 BEEC has a selection of these games that can be chosen to suit your needs.

 - GE1-1 describes features of places and the connections people have with places

 - GE1-2 identifies ways in which people interact with and care for places

 - GE1-3 communicates geographical information and uses geographical tools for inquiry

 Students: investigate features of places and how they can be cared for, for example: (ACHGK005)

 - description of the natural and human features of places

 - consideration of how a place can be cared for